heutelbeck/sapl-policy-engine/sapl-documentation/7_1_GettingStarted.md

 #### bundle create

-Creates a `.saplbundle` archive from a directory of `.sapl` files and an optional `pdp.json`.
+Creates a `.saplbundle` archive from a directory of `.sapl` files and a `pdp.json`.
+The `pdp.json` must contain a `configurationId` field.
 If a signing key is provided, the bundle is signed in the same step.

 ```
 sapl-node bundle create -i <dir> -o <file> [-k <key>]